 How Are They Treated?

 After we conduct a thorough examination of a patient’s oral cavity and determine the issue, we will recommend a personalized treatment plan to help correct the issue.
 Most often, this plan includes fitting the patient with a custom-designed oral appliance.
 This appliance can help protect teeth while sleeping, reducing the risk of teeth-grinding.
 For those experiencing TMJ, it can also help support the lower jaw so that it can rest and recover.
-Some patients, though, may need orthodontic treatment to help correct their bite.
-We can help determine the proper course of action.

 Schedule a Consultation with Us Today

 Cleveland Family Dentistry can help if you feel that you are experiencing bruxism or TMJ.
 To schedule an appointment, call our office in Cleveland, TX, today at (281) 592-1234.
 We also proudly serve the residents of Kingwood, New Caney, Conroe, and all surrounding communities.